DavidHickman/tnris.org/content/markdown/2015-gis-forum/poster-gallery.md

 Posters will be displayed in the atrium of the J.J.
 Pickle Research Center.

-## Mailing Address
+## Info and Mailing Address

-Please mail your poster in order to arrive no later than the Oct.
+Send us your basic information in the form on this page and **mail your poster** in order to arrive no later than the Oct.
 16th deadline, to the following address:

 <address>
 <strong>Texas Natural Resources Information System<br>